 This mistake can be costly, wasting time and resources with differing interpretations, last-minute amendments, implementation disagreements and code rewrites.
 While developing a software design document requires a bit of time upfront, it saves an exponential amount of time on the back end.

 Editor’s Note: Looking for information on website design services?
 Use the questionnaire below and our vendor partners will contact you to provide you with the information you need:

 Multiple use cases

 The main point of an SDD is to describe the project and engage in a bit of rubber ducking.
-This technique allows developers to gain better insights and new perspectives on their projects by explaining their ideas out loud to a rubber duck.
+This technique allows developers to gain better insights and new perspectives on their projects and reduce Engineering mistake by explaining their ideas out loud to a rubber duck.

 These documents are also good for ensuring continuity if a key person leaves the project.
 Replacement staff can jump right in without having to figure out what’s going on or who’s responsible.
 And if the software idea gets shelved, future developers can refer to the SDD and continue the project at a later date, picking up right where it was left off with the original ideas intact.

 Alternatively, if a startup is designing software for their clients, these documents can serve as an effective way for the company to keep customers in the loop without technical details or jargon that they don’t understand.